Dosta! Congress Prize

 Honouring municipalities' efforts for Roma inclusion

 The 5th Dosta!
-Congress prize for municipalities was given on Wednesday, 21 October, to Ghent (BE), Kragujevac (RS), Reggio nell' Emilia (IT) and Madrid (ES) for their efforts for Roma inclusion
+Congress prize for municipalities was given on Wednesday, 21 October 2015, to Ghent (Belgium), Kragujevac (Serbia), Reggio nell' Emilia (Italy) and Madrid (Spain) for their efforts for Roma inclusion.

 Four cities were honoured with the 5th edition of the Dosta!
 Congress Prize, an award that is given to municipalities every two years for their commitment to inclusion of Roma and Travellers.
 On the first place came Ghent (Belgium), tied on the 2nd place are ex-aequo Kragujevac (Serbia) and Reggio nell’ Emilia (Italy).
 The 3rd place went to Madrid (Spain).

 More on the first place, the City of Ghent (Belgium).

 More on the second place (ex-aequo), the City of Kragujevac (Serbia).

 More on the second place (ex-aequo), the City of Reggio nell' Emilia (Italy).

 More on the third place, the City of Madrid (Spain).